trailblazer/reform/README.md

 ## Saving Forms Manually

-Calling `#save` with a block doesn't do anything but providing you a nested hash with all the validated input.
+Calling `#save` with a block doesn't do anything but provide you with a nested hash with all the validated input.
 This allows you to implement the saving yourself.

 The block parameter is a nested hash of the form input.